grow/grow/content/docs/git-usage.md

 Grow pods are backed by Git to bring joy to content management and launch workflow.
 Yes, thanks to Git and a branching model that integrates with Grow's SDK, Grow attempts to make everything from massive redesigns to quick hotfixes joyful and predictable.
 You'll be able to stop guessing about the state of your web site, and take control back of your workflow.

-Read on to learn how to properly use Git with Grow pods to ensure compatibility with the Grow SDK.
+Read on to learn how to properly use Git with Grow pods to ensure compatibility with Grow.

 ## One pod == one repo